khaledh/khaledh.github.io/docs/osdev/03-targeting-uefi-p1.md

 - `signal` for signal handlers
 - `exit` for exiting the program

 Since our OS won't be a POSIX system, we can disable signals by passing the `-d:noSignalHandler` flag.
 For the rest of the functions, we'll need to implement them ourselves.
+Also, Nim includes implementation of some memory functions, which we can leverage by passing the `-d:nimNoLibc` flag.

 Before we go any further, let's most the compiler flags to a **nim.cfg** file in the project root, so we don't have to pass them every time we compile: